LincolnUehara/uDMAonTM4C123/README.md

 ### Operating instructions

-To build the binary, just type command "make all".
-To clean the directory, type "make clean".
-To flash onto device, type "make flash".
+* To build the binary, just type command "make all".
+* To clean the directory, type "make clean".
+* To flash onto device, type "make flash".
+* To see elf file properties, type "make readelf".

 ### License and Manifest

-This project is licensed under the BSD-EULA License.
-See [TI-BSD-EULA.txt](https://github.com/LincolnUehara/blinkyTM4C123/blob/master/doc/TI-BSD-EULA.txt) file for more details.
+This project is licensed under the BSD License.
+See [LICENSE](https://github.com/LincolnUehara/uDMAonTM4C123/blob/master/LICENSE) file for more details.

-Check the [MANIFEST.txt](https://github.com/LincolnUehara/blinkyTM4C123/blob/master/doc/MANIFEST.txt) file to see more details about libraries offered by Texas Instruments.

 ### Author